bilalkhalidshaikh/Deficraft/README.md

 - **License**: The license under which the project is released (MIT License in this case).
 - **Contact**: Email and community links for support and communication.

-You can customize the links and details (like the GitHub repo URL, Discord link, etc.) as per your actual project setup.
-Let me know if you'd like any further tweaks!